gottingen/ea/docs/source/en/quick_start.rst

 -----------------------------------------

-step 3, A quick glance at overview and outline design, got a general impression of EA's architecture and various components, see :ref:
+step 3, A quick glance at overview and outline design, got a general impression of EA's architecture and various components, see :ref:`overview_section` section